junaid-umar/junaid-umar/README.md

 ### Hi there, I'm Junaid !

-## I'm a Veteran, Android Developer📱, Java, Kotlin Dart!
+## I'm a Android Developer📱, Java, Kotlin Dart!
 - Currently working Part-time as an Android Developer at Telocure
 - Mainly worked for startups in my  Career of approx 5 years
 - Learning Kotlin